 Second and Third Periodic Report and Oral Presentation to the Committee on the Rights of the Child

 Singapore submitted its Second and Third Periodic Report to the Committee on the Rights of the Child in January 2009.
-The Report covers the period 2003 to 2007, and provides detailed information on Singapore’s progress in the areas of child welfare and protection, legislative enhancements and initiatives for children.
+The Report covered the period 2003 to 2007, and provided detailed information on Singapore’s progress in the areas of child welfare and protection, legislative enhancements and initiatives for children.

-MSF organised a Consultation Forum with key stakeholders on 6 January 2011 to gather feedback on Singapore's implementation of the UNCRC.
-The session was attended by more than 200 participants from government agencies, Voluntary Welfare Organisations, hospitals, schools, and MSF Executive Volunteer Committees and Boards.
+Then-Ministry of Community Development, Youth and Sports (MCYS) organised a Consultation Forum with key stakeholders on 6 January 2011 to gather feedback on Singapore's implementation of the UNCRC.
+The session was attended by more than 200 participants from government agencies, Voluntary Welfare Organisations, hospitals, schools, and then-MCYS Executive Volunteer Commitees and Boards.

 Singapore presented its Second and Third Periodic Report on 20 January 2011, at the 56th Session of the Committee on the Rights of the Child.
-The Singapore delegation was led by then Minister for Community Development, Youth and Sports, Dr Vivian Balakrishnan, and comprised representatives from the Inter-Ministry Committee on the UNCRC and the Singapore Children's Society.
-The concluding observations on Singapore's Periodic Report were released in February 2011.
+The Singapore delegation was led by then Minister for Community Development, Youth and Sports, Dr Vivian Balakrishnan, and comprised representatives from the IMC-CRC and the Singapore Children's Society.
+The Concluding Observations on Singapore's Periodic Report were released in February 2011.

 Fourth and Fifth Periodic Report to the Committee on the Rights of the Child

-Singapore submitted its Fourth and Fifth Periodic Report [Annex A and B, Annex C] to the United Nations Committee on the Rights of the Child on 3 November 2017.
-The Report covers Singapore's progress between 2009 and 2016.
+Singapore submitted its Fourth and Fifth Periodic Report [Annex A and B, Annex C] to the Committee on the Rights of the Child on 3 November 2017.
+The Report covered Singapore's progress between 2009 and 2016.

-The Report affirms Singapore’s commitment to protect and promote the wellbeing of our children in line with the principles of the UNCRC.
-The Report also outlines Singapore's progress in enhancing the rights of children through improving the protection, care and holistic development of children.
-The Report emphasises the collective effort of the community and the Government in safeguarding and promoting children's rights in Singapore.
-It also addresses the Concluding Observations of the Committee on the Rights of the Child on Singapore’s Second and Third Periodic Report.
+The Report affirmed Singapore’s commitment to protect and promote the wellbeing of our children in line with the principles of the UNCRC.
+The Report also outlined Singapore's progress in enhancing the rights of children through improving the protection, care and holistic development of children.
+The Report emphasised the collective effort of the community and the Government in safeguarding and promoting children's rights in Singapore.
+It also addressed the Concluding Observations of the Committee on the Rights of the Child on Singapore’s Second and Third Periodic Report.